CMV in pregnancy - all you need to know

 CMV, or cytomegalovirus (si-to-MEG-alo-vi-rus) is a common virus that is harmless to most people but can be very dangerous to unborn babies.
 Symptoms can be mistaken for a cold and healthy adults will often not even realise they’ve contracted it.
 CMV infection before birth is known as congenital CMV.

-Congenital CMV causes more birth defects and deaths than Down’s syndrome, Toxoplasmosis, Spina Bifida or Rubella.
+Congenital CMV is more common than Down’s syndrome and causes more birth defects than Toxoplasmosis, Spina Bifida or Rubella.

 Yet a survey of over 1,000 British women aged 18-44 commissioned by CMV Action* and carried out by ComRes, showed that only one third (33%) of women have heard of it.
 Nine out of ten (91%) women think that pregnant women should be given advice about CMV infection during pregnancy.